 LaTeX macros that I wrote for making handouts for my classes.

-Some useful Unix/Linux utilities
+Some useful Unix/Linux tools

 - phone: Managing Information on How to Dial Phone Numbers (1999)